4 Ways to Tap Into the Collective Unconscious for Inspiration

 The important thing to remember is how you feel once you receive what you wished for.
 By remembering that feeling it will be easier for you to tap into it again, recognize it and reach what you want faster.

 Tapping into the collective unconscious for inspiration can be tough.
-It all depends on how open you are to receive, and how ready you are to work on it.
+It all depends on how open you are to receive the knowledge, and how ready you are to work on it.
 One of the best ways to tap into the collective unconscious is definitely meditation – you’ll be able to quiet your mind and listen to what’s inside you.